 Venous return from the lower extremities relies on contraction of calf muscles to push blood from intramuscular (soleal) sinusoids and gastrocnemius veins into and through deep veins.
 Venous valves direct blood proximally to the heart.
-Chronic venous insufficiency occurs when venous obstruction (eg, in DVT), venous valvular insufficiency, or decreased contraction of muscles surrounding the veins (eg, due to immobility) decrease forward venous flow and increase venous pressure (venous hypertension).
+Chronic venous insufficiency occurs when venous obstruction (eg, in DVT Deep Venous Thrombosis (DVT) Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
+DVT is the primary cause of pulmonary embolism.
+DVT results from conditions... read more ), venous valvular insufficiency, or decreased contraction of muscles surrounding the veins (eg, due to immobility) decrease forward venous flow and increase venous pressure (venous hypertension).
 Fluid accumulation in the lower extremities (eg, in right heart failure) can also contribute by causing venous hypertension.
 Prolonged venous hypertension causes tissue edema, inflammation, and hypoxia, leading to symptoms.
 Pressure may be transmitted to superficial veins if valves in perforator veins, which connect deep and superficial veins, are ineffective.

-Symptomatic chronic venous insufficiency that follows DVT is referred to as postphlebitic (or postthrombotic) syndrome.
-Risk factors for postphlebitic syndrome in patients with DVT include proximal thrombosis, recurrent ipsilateral DVT, and body mass index (BMI) ≥ 22 kg/m 2 .
+Postphlebitic syndrome is symptomatic chronic venous insufficiency that follows DVT.
+Risk factors for postphlebitic syndrome in patients with DVT include proximal thrombosis, recurrent ipsilateral DVT, and body mass index (BMI) ≥ 22 kg/m2.
 Age, female sex, and estrogen therapy are also associated with the syndrome but are probably nonspecific.
 Use of compression stockings after DVT decreases risk.

 Clinically evident chronic venous insufficiency may not cause any symptoms but always causes signs; postphlebitic syndrome always causes symptoms.
 Both disorders are a concern because their symptoms can mimic those of acute DVT and both can lead to substantial reductions in physical activity and quality of life.

 Symptoms include a sense of fullness, heaviness, aching, cramps, pain, tiredness, and paresthesias in the legs; these symptoms worsen with standing or walking and are relieved by rest and elevation.
 Pruritus may accompany skin changes.
-Signs occur along a continuum: no changes to varicose veins (rare) to stasis dermatitis on the lower legs and at the ankles, with or without ulceration (see Table: Clinical Classification of Chronic Venous Insufficiency).
+Signs occur along a continuum: no changes to varicose veins Varicose Veins Varicose veins are dilated superficial veins in the lower extremities.
+Usually, no cause is obvious.
+Varicose veins are typically asymptomatic but may cause a sense of fullness, pressure, and... read more (rare) to edema to stasis dermatitis Stasis Dermatitis Stasis dermatitis is inflammation, typically of the skin of the lower legs, caused by chronic edema.
+Symptoms are itching, scaling, and hyperpigmentation.
+Ulceration can be a complication.
+Diagnosis... read more on the lower legs and at the ankles, with or without ulceration (see table ).
 The calf may be painful when compressed.

 Venous stasis dermatitis consists of reddish brown hyperpigmentation, induration, venous ectasia, lipodermatosclerosis (fibrosing subcutaneous panniculitis), and venous stasis ulcers.

 Venous stasis ulcers may develop spontaneously or after affected skin is scratched or injured.
 They typically occur around the medial malleolus, tend to be shallow and moist, and may be malodorous (especially when poorly cared for) or painful.
 They do not penetrate the deep fascia.
-In contrast, ulcers due to peripheral arterial disease eventually expose tendons or bone.
+In contrast, ulcers due to peripheral arterial disease Peripheral Arterial Disease Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
+Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more eventually expose tendons or bone.

-Leg edema tends to be unilateral or asymmetric; bilateral symmetric edema is more likely to result from a systemic disorder (eg, heart failure, hypoalbuminemia) or certain drugs (eg, Ca channel blockers).
+Leg edema tends to be unilateral or asymmetric; bilateral symmetric edema is more likely to result from a systemic disorder (eg, heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more , hypoalbuminemia) or certain drugs (eg, calcium channel blockers).

 In general, unless the lower extremities are adequately cared for, patients with any manifestation of chronic venous insufficiency or postphlebitic syndrome are at risk of progression to more advanced forms.

 Lower-extremity duplex ultrasonography reliably excludes or confirms DVT.
-Absence of edema and a reduced ankle-brachial index suggest peripheral arterial disease rather than chronic venous insufficiency and postphlebitic syndrome.
+Absence of edema and a reduced ankle-brachial index suggest peripheral arterial disease Peripheral Arterial Disease Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
+Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more rather than chronic venous insufficiency and postphlebitic syndrome.

-Treatment involves leg elevation; compression using bandages, stockings, and pneumatic devices; topical wound care; and surgery, depending on the disorder’s severity.
-Some experts believe that weight loss, regular exercise, and reduction of dietary sodium may benefit patients with bilateral chronic venous insufficiency.
+Some experts also believe that weight loss, regular exercise, and reduction of dietary sodium may benefit patients with bilateral chronic venous insufficiency.
 However, all interventions may be difficult to implement.